Consent

 Safety and protection

-Research that is evaluating the safety or how effective a drug is or obtaining other information about the drug e.g. how it is absorbed, is known as a Clinical Trial of a Medicinal Product (CTIMP).
-All other research is known as Non-CTIMPs.
+If you are not able to provide consent yourself, there are legal arrangements to help determine who is involved in consent decisions on your behalf.
+Research that evaluates the safety or effectiveness of a drug, or obtains other information about it, is known as Clinical Trial of a Medicinal Product (CTIMP).
+All other research is known as Non - CTIMPs.
 You can read more about this below.

 The three rules of consent